 Our assessments evaluate pre- and post-migration experiences and trauma, the presence of psychological symptoms and disorders, the potential psychological impact of being denied residency in Canada, or the need for procedural accommodations during an Immigration and Refugee Board hearing.

 What is the process?

 An immigration assessment requires the consent of the individual and typically takes two weeks and involves 2-3 in-depth interviews to determine the individual’s immigration situation and to complete psychological measures evaluating depression, anxiety, and post-traumatic stress.
 Sometimes a character reference from someone currently living in Canada who knows the individual well is considered and relevant documents may be reviewed.

 What is the cost?

 Immigration assessments are typically estimated at $1500 but could cost more or less depending on the complexity of the case.
 The individual must cover the cost themselves and arrange for a qualified interpreter if needed.
 Sometimes an immigration consultant can help with coordinating interpreters and providing needed documents for review.
 NavOn requires a $200 non-refundable fee for administrative purposes at the time of referral to begin coordinating the case.

-NavOn accepts payment by e-transfer, credit card (5% surcharge applies for values over $1500.00 per case), or cheque.
+NavOn accepts payment by e-transfer, cheque, credit card (5% surcharge applies for credit card payments).